Purple Nutsedge Control

 Preventing Purple Nutsedge Reinfestation

-• Preventative measures to keep Purple Nutsedge away include a regular lawn maintenance routine which will promote a healthy, dense lawn.
+• Preventative measures to keep purple nutsedge away include a regular lawn maintenance routine that promotes a healthy, dense lawn.
 Addressing moisture problems will also help.
+You will also need to make pre-emergent applications with Expel Turf Herbicide.

 1. Size: